logzio/logz-docs/_source/user-guide/users/single-sign-on/google-workspace-sso.md

 Click on Finish to add the custom SAML app.

-##### Receive confirmation from Support
+##### Send your SAML details to Logz.io

+Draft a new [email to Support](mailto:help@logz.io), and include these items:

+* Your zipped SAML Signing Certificate (from the previous step).
+* Your SAML SIGN-IN URL.

-When Support has created your Google Workspace + Logz.io connection, you’re done!
+When Support has received the information and created your Google Workspace + Logz.io connection, you’re done!
 You can start logging in to Logz.io through your Google Workspace account.

 </div>